Newline: History

 On such systems, applications had to talk directly to the Teletype machine and follow its conventions since the concept of device drivers hiding such hardware details from the application was not yet well developed.
 Therefore, text was routinely composed to satisfy the needs of Teletype machines.
 Most minicomputer systems from DEC used this convention.
 CP/M also used it in order to print on the same terminals that minicomputers used.
 From there MS-DOS (1981) adopted CP/M's CR+LF in order to be compatible, and this convention was inherited by Microsoft's later Windows operating system.

 The Multics operating system began development in 1964 and used LF alone as its newline.
 Multics used a device driver to translate this character to whatever sequence a printer needed (including extra padding characters), and the single byte was more convenient for programming.
 What seems like a more obvious choice – CR – was not used, as CR provided the useful function of overprinting one line with another to create boldface, underscore and strikethrough effects.
 Perhaps more importantly, the use of LF alone as a line terminator had already been incorporated into drafts of the eventual ISO/IEC 646 standard.
 Unix followed the Multics practice, and later Unix-like systems followed Unix.
 This created conflicts between Windows and Unix-like operating systems, whereby files composed on one operating system could not be properly formatted or interpreted by another operating system (for example a UNIX shell script written in a Windows text editor like Notepad).

 Representation

-The concepts of carriage return (CR) and line feed (LF) are closely associated and can be considered either separately or together.
-In the physical media of typewriters and printers, two axes of motion, "down" and "across", are needed to create a new line on the page.
-Although the design of a machine (typewriter or printer) must consider them separately, the abstract logic of software can combine them together as one event.
-This is why a newline in character encoding can be defined as CR and LF combined into one (commonly called CR+LF or CRLF).

-Some character sets provide a separate newline character code.
-EBCDIC, for example, provides an NL character code in addition to the CR and LF codes.
-Unicode, in addition to providing the ASCII CR and LF control codes, also provides a "next line" (NEL) control code, as well as control codes for "line separator" and "paragraph separator" markers.
-Unicode also contains printable characters for visually representing line feed ␊, carriage return ␍, and other C0 control codes (as well as a generic newline, ␤) in the Control Pictures block.